HESTHECHOCOLATEMAN/collab-vm-server/README.md

 ./configure

-To compile the databases the same instructions for Windows applies, get ODB for Ubuntu or whatever distribution you are using and type in the following command:

-odb -d sqlite -s -q Config.h VMSettings.h
+Then finally type make to compile the whole thing.

 If you cannot compile open src/Makefile.am and make sure the library paths are correct.

 ## Macintosh
+I don't have a Macintosh computer so these instructions might be different on Mac OS.
+If anyone could write compilation instructions for the Mac this would be vastly appreciated.

+## BSD
-I do not have a Macintosh computer so I don't know how to compile it nor do I know if it's possible, but it should be relatively the same as the Linux instructions.
-If anyone can write compilation instructions for the Mac, let me know.
+I don't have a computer running BSD so again the instructions could be different, although it should be pretty much the same as Linux.
+If anyone could write compilation instructions for BSD-based operating systems this would also be vastly appreciated.

+## Any other operating systems
+Collab VM Server is only supported on Windows and Unix-like operating systems, so I don't know if it would run on any other operating system.
+There would not be much point on porting Collab VM Server to a non-Linux/BSD/Mac/Windows system anyways because QEMU only runs on those platforms.

 # License
 Collab VM Server, as well as the Web App and Admin Web App are licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).